 Floral Guernsey Festival Weeks and Walking Weeks in both spring and autumn offer visitors a change to explore the island on foot with the help of a guide.
 There are weekly markets and rural rambles, summer shows and food festivals, but for a real Guernsey day out visit on 9th May and experience Liberation Day.

-For more information on Guernsey tourism, check out the Visit Guernsey website.
+For more information on Guernsey please see Visit Guernsey.